Jean-Paul Rodrigue (2017), New York:

 permissions ask the author to essentially give his work away to

-without the right for third party use.
+use and without the right for third party use.

 PowerPoint presentations may by used for educational purposes